MDOCS 2018 Spring Course Offerings

 |DSLR Workkflow for Video||Story Map||Wave Farm field trip, 2017||Learning to Interview|

-NOTE: All courses listed as DS count towards Skidmore College's Media and Film Studies Minor
+Note: All courses listed as DS count toward Skidmore College's media and film studies minor.

 Production Fundamentals (DS 100 level)

-Storytelling: Map Design and Spatial Visualization - T.Hart (1 cr)
+Storytelling: Map Design and Spatial Visualization, T.Hart (1 credit)

-Shoot 360 video, audio, and produce photogrammetry of stationary images
+Shoot 360-video and audio and produce photogrammetry of stationary images.

 Documentary Studies (DS 200- and 300-level)

-Learn about style and craft in non-fiction film and create your own doc film
+Learn about style and craft in non-fiction film and create your own documentary film.

-Produce a written profile and doc film about a creative life from your perspective
+Produce a written profile and documentary film about a creative life from your perspective.

 Cross-Listed and Across the Curriculum

-Testing the Limits of Documentary Practice - C. Aldarondo (3 cr)
+Testing the Limits of Documentary Practice, C. Aldarondo (3)

-Video Ethnography in Saratoga Community - R. Scarce (4 cr)
+Video Ethnography in Saratoga Community, R. Scarce (4)

 ID 351: Work collaboratively to create a documentary film for a community activist organization.
 Application on request from instructor.